 - Drinking water, sunscreen, hat

-Keep your eye on the waves, as you might see dolphins and, on shore along the dunes, the bright pink flowers of the succulent pigface are sure to catch your attention.
-Look out for shorebirds such as little terns, red-capped plover and pied oystercatchers scurrying across the sand.
+Keep your eye on the waves, as you might see dolphins.
+On the shore, along the dunes, the bright pink flowers of the succulent pigface are sure to catch your attention.
+Look out for shorebirds including little terns, red-capped plover and pied oystercatchers scurrying across the sand.

 Subscribe to our Naturescapes e-newsletter which is packed with the latest information, experiences and events in NSW national parks.
 Your next park adventure starts here.

 - National Parks Contact Centre

 - 1300 072 757 (13000 PARKS) for the cost of a local call within Australia excluding mobiles

 - Monday to Friday, 8.30am to 4.30pm.

 - 02 6652 0900